br3ndonland/dotfiles/README.md

 GitHub supports use of SSH keys from FIDO2 security key hardware devices like YubiKeys.
 See the [GitHub docs](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key-for-a-hardware-security-key), [GitHub blog](https://github.blog/2021-05-10-security-keys-supported-ssh-git-operations/), and [Yubico blog](https://www.yubico.com/blog/github-now-supports-ssh-security-keys/).

+GitHub also supports use of SSH keys for signing Git commits.
+See the [GitHub changelog](https://github.blog/changelog/2022-08-23-ssh-commit-verification-now-supported/) and [GitHub docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
+See the [1Password section](#1password-ssh-features) for instructions.

 ### SSH agent forwarding

 If working on a server, you can use [ssh agent forwarding](https://docs.github.com/en/free-pro-team@latest/developers/overview/using-ssh-agent-forwarding) to access your SSH and GPG keys without having to copy them.